Table of Contents Show

 | Emotional Effect | Designed to overwhelm the senses and evoke emotional response |

 Notable baroque architecture buildings include the Palace of Versailles, the Church of the Gesù in Rome, and the Karlskirche in Vienna.
 Among baroque cathedrals, St. Peter’s Basilica stands as the most iconic baroque style church.
 Baroque houses and palaces demonstrate how the style extended beyond ecclesiastical architecture into residential design.
-These baroque buildings collectively represent what historians call the baroque complex — a rich interweaving of architecture, sculpture, painting, and landscape.
+For a deeper examination of how French Baroque shaped political power, our piece on Versailles architecture as an instrument of absolute power analyzes the palace as both a building and a political statement.
+These baroque buildings collectively represent what historians call the baroque complex, a rich interweaving of architecture, sculpture, painting, and landscape.

 | Building | Location | Approx. Date | Notable Features |